|Program Dates & Deadlines:||Click here to view|

 Costs for study abroad vary program to program and are in addition to the tuition for Winter Term (included in fall semester tuition/bill).

-Basic cost information is available on the Cost and Credit Chart.Detailed cost information is available on the Budget Sheet (link at the top of this brochure).
+Basic cost information is available on the Cost and Credit Chart.Detailed cost information is available on the Budget Sheet.

 Need-based scholarships are available for Elon WT programs through the GEC.